cbrandstoetter/marketplace/README.md

 Educational project to learn web development in Python Flask.
 A fully functional second hand market where you can register as a user, post the items you want to sell, look at items of other people and message each others.
-Additionally, i deployed the Application on the provider "digital ocean" for practice.
-I used Gunicorn to serve the application.
+I deployed the Application on the provider "digital ocean" once for practice.
+I used Gunicorn to serve the application on the cloud.

 Features:
 - register as a user, upload a profile picture